Is your child a late talker? Don’t be too quick to blame autism. It’s probably this.

 More often than not, late talking is just a temporary stage, not a sign of a problem.
 But increasingly, late talkers are being wrongly labeled as having autism.

-“Almost all kids with autism are late talkers—but not all late talkers have autism,” says Stephen Camarata, professor of hearing and speech science at Vanderbilt School of Medicine and author of the new book, Late Talking Children: A Symptom or a Stage?
+“Almost all kids with autism are late talkers—but not all late talkers have autism,” says Stephen Camarata, professor of hearing and speech science at Vanderbilt School of Medicine and author of Late Talking Children: A Symptom or a Stage?

 Too many late talkers are winding up in “the wrong clinical bin” as a result of the push for early screenings and early interventions, he told me.